Field Museum of Natural History

-The Field Museum of Natural History (FMNH), also known as The Field Museum, is a natural history museum in Chicago, Illinois, and is one of the largest such museums in the world.
-The museum is popular for the size and quality of its educational and scientific programs, and its extensive scientific-specimen and artifact collections.
-The permanent exhibitions, which attract up to two million visitors annually, include fossils, current cultures from around the world, and interactive programming demonstrating today's urgent conservation needs.
+The Field Museum of Natural History (FMNH), also commonly called the Field Museum, is a private–public natural history museum in Chicago, Illinois, and is one of the largest such museums in the world.
+The museum is popular for the size and quality of its educational and scientific programs, as well as its extensive scientific specimen and artifact collections.

+A private nonprofit institution, the museum operates in close partnership with the municipal government agency Chicago Park District, which owns the land and building.
+The museum is run by a private Board of Trustees and funded through a combination of ticket sales, memberships, donations, endowments, and grants, along with some public funding for specific programs or maintenance.

+The permanent exhibitions, which attract up to 2 million visitors annually, include fossils, current cultures from around the world, and interactive programming demonstrating today's urgent conservation needs.
 The museum is named in honor of its first major benefactor, Marshall Field, the department-store magnate.
 The museum and its collections originated from the 1893 World's Columbian Exposition and the artifacts displayed at the fair.

-The museum maintains a temporary exhibition program of traveling shows as well as in-house produced topical exhibitions.
+The museum maintains a temporary exhibition program of traveling shows, as well as in-house produced topical exhibitions.
 The professional staff maintains collections of over 24 million specimens and objects that provide the basis for the museum's scientific-research programs.
-These collections include the full range of existing biodiversity, gems, meteorites, fossils, and rich anthropological collections and cultural artifacts from around the globe.
+These collections include the full range of existing biodiversity, gemstones, meteorites, fossils, and extensive anthropological collections and cultural artifacts from around the globe.
 The museum's library, which contains over 275,000 books, journals, and photo archives focused on biological systematics, evolutionary biology, geology, archaeology, ethnology and material culture, supports the museum's academic-research faculty and exhibit development.

 The academic faculty and scientific staff engage in field expeditions, in biodiversity and cultural research on every continent, in local and foreign student training, and in stewardship of the rich specimen and artifact collections.
 They work in close collaboration with public programming exhibitions and education initiatives.